libtcod/python-tcod/docs/tutorial/part-01.rst

 Download `Alloy_curses_12x12.png <https://raw.githubusercontent.com/HexDecimal/python-tcod-tutorial-2023/6b69bf9b5531963a0e5f09f9d8fe72a4001d4881/data/Alloy_curses_12x12.png>`_ [#tileset]_ and place this file in your projects ``data/`` directory.
 This tileset is from the `Dwarf Fortress tileset repository <https://dwarffortresswiki.org/index.php/DF2014:Tileset_repository>`_.
 These kinds of tilesets are always loaded with :python:`columns=16, rows=16, charmap=tcod.tileset.CHARMAP_CP437`.
+Use the string :python:`"data/Alloy_curses_12x12.png"` to refer to the path of the tileset. [#why_not_pathlib]_

-Load the tileset with :any:`tcod.tileset.load_tilesheet` and then pass it to :any:`tcod.context.new`.
+Load the tileset with :any:`tcod.tileset.load_tilesheet`.
+Then pass the tileset to :any:`tcod.context.new`, you only need to provide the ``tileset`` parameter.

+:any:`tcod.context.new` returns a :any:`Context` which will be used with Python's :python:`with` statement.
+We want to keep the name of the context, so use the syntax: :python:`with tcod.context.new(tileset=tileset) as context:`.
+The new block can't be empty, so add :python:`pass` to the with statement body.

-These functions are part of modules which have not been imported yet, so new imports need to be added.
+These functions are part of modules which have not been imported yet, so new imports for ``tcod.context`` and ``tcod.tileset`` must be added to the top of the script.
-:any:`tcod.context.new` returns a :any:`Context` which is used with the ``with`` statement.

 .. code-block:: python
     :emphasize-lines: 2,3,8-12